School and Persistent Symptoms

 Key Points:

-• Only a small percentage of students may go on to have persistent symptoms following their concussions.
+- Only a small percentage of students may go on to have symptoms that persist following their concussions.

-• Students with persistent symptoms may be able to receive long term support in school.
+- Students with persisting symptoms may be able to receive support in school for a longer period of time.

 The majority of students with concussion will recover, and will not require long term accommodations in school.

-A small group of students (about 2%) may have symptoms lasting longer than 1 year and will need formal and longer-term accommodations in school.
+A small group of students (about 2%) may have symptoms lasting longer than one year and may need formal and longer-term accommodations in school.

 Common Chronic Issues

-The following chronic issues are commonly reported by adolescents after concussion:
+The following chronic issues are reported by some adolescents after concussion:

 Sometimes, these symptoms persist and impact school participation even after the concussion injury is healed.